The transition to becoming new parents is one of the most significant changes in life, and most couples find it challenging.

 Postpartum Psychosis – at the severe end of the continuum, it affects 1 in 1000 mothers, usually in the first 2 to 4 weeks after delivery.
 Postnatal psychosis is a serious condition.
 The mother herself may be unaware she is ill as her grasp on reality is affected.
 Symptoms include severe mood disturbance (either marked elation or depression or fluctuations from one to the other), disturbance in thought processes, bizarre thoughts, insomnia and inappropriate responses to the baby.
 There is risk to the life of both mother and baby if the problem is not recognised and treated.
 Postnatal psychosis requires a hospital admission.
 With appropriate treatment women suffering from postnatal psychosis usually fully recover.

 PANDA views post and antenatal mood disorders and the process of recovery within a biopsychosocial model.
-This recognizes individuals holistically and more broadly than the medical model alone, and that mood disorders related to childbirth exist within family and social systems.
+This recognises individuals holistically and more broadly than the medical model alone, and that mood disorders related to childbirth exist within family and social systems.
 This model is also based on the knowledge that treatment for depression is most successful when a combination of interventions is implemented.

 There are many factors that contribute to the development of mood disorders, including biological (medical), psychological and social aspects.
 Similarly the symptoms of mood disorders usually present within these categories and therefore strategies for managing them and successful recovery must address all aspects of the person’s life.